Southampton-RSG/2015-12-15-Southampton/novice/python/03-loops.md

 no command to end a loop (e.g. end for); what is indented after the for statement belongs to the loop.

+> What's in a name? {.callout}
+>
+> Whilst we can name variables anything we like, it's a good idea to ensure the
+> name helps you to understand what is going on.
+Calling our `char` loop
+> variable earlier `x` may still be clear in that small script, but if our loop
+> were quite large (and/or more complex, with other similarly named variables)
+> it would become difficult to understand.
+So pick something that's meaningful
+> to help others, and yourself at a later date, understand what is happening.

 ### So what's happening in a loop?

 Let's look at a different program called `count_vowels.py`, with another loop that repeatedly updates a variable: